diegobrnrd/filmin/README.md

 ---

-## Licença
+## License

-Este projeto está sob a licença **Apache 2.0**.
-Consulte o arquivo de licença do repositório para mais detalhes.
+This project is licensed under **Apache 2.0**.
+See the repository's license file for more details.